ZaninAndrea/bookNotes/SmarterFasterBetter.md

 # Smarter Faster Better, Charles Duhigg
+## Key takeaways
+1. To be motivated we need to feel in control.
+2. Teams need psychological safety to succeed.
+3. Imagining what you expect to see helps you focus on the right things.
+4. Try to couple SMART and stretch goals.
+5. Employees are the hardest asset to find.
+6. Try to adopt probabilistic thinking.
+7. Creativity often emerges by combining old ideas in novel ways.
+8. To make data useful it's essential engaging with it

+For a more thourough summary see the "Reader's guide" below.

 ## Motivation
 - The striatum is a central dispatch for the brain: it connects, among the others, the prefrontal cortex to the basal ganglia
     - the striatum activity is associated with emotional reactions